San Agustinillo: Local businesses

 The beach is encroached by hills and steep cliffs that make the building of large hotels and other resort features impossible.
 However, the shoreline and some of the hills surrounding it are dotted with small rustic establishments which show ecological and European influence.
 The European influence is because a number of establishments here are owned by Italians and some French.
-Restaurants include La Termita, owned by an Italian-Argentinian, and Tio Nerone, owned by an Italian-German.
-The Mexico Lindo hotel on the beach is owned by a Mexican from Tabasco by the name of Fausto and also serves Italian food along with Regional favorites.
-Another Italian-owned lodging is the Posada La Termita, also on the waterfront.
-Casa Pan de Miel has a French owner.
-It is not on the beach but on a hilltop overlooking the area.

 Since the area emphasizes eco tourism, many of the lodgings here were built as "low-impact" that blend in with the topography.
 One of this is La Posada del Arquitecto which is carved into the rocks of Playa Rinconcito.
 The rooms have hanging beds and a shower built into a tree trunk.
 Everything is constructed with wooden pegs instead of nails.
 Many of the lodgings here do not have websites or even phones but are popular with backpackers nonetheless.
 None have running hot water.
 Most hotels do not have televisions, phone or wireless connections, or air conditioning.